dansanderson/easyasm65/README.md

 !scr "..." [, "..."]
 ```

-Assembles arguments that can include character strings as a series of bytes. `!pet` renders character strings and character literals as PETSCII codes, as written directly in the PETSCII source file. `!scr` attempts to convert PETSCII codes to VIC screen codes.
+Assembles arguments that can include character strings as a series of bytes. `!pet` renders character strings and character literals as PETSCII codes, as written directly in the PETSCII source file. `!scr` converts PETSCII characters in double-quoted strings and single-quoted character literals to VIC screen codes.
 Number expressions are byte values and are rendered verbatim in either case.

 String data does not automatically add a null terminator.
-If a null terminator is desired, end the string with a 0 byte.
+If a null terminator is desired, end the directive with a 0 byte.

 ```
 !pet "hello world!", 0